crmcog/sf-cog/docs/admin-guide/15-platform-fundamentals.md

 #### Choosing Salesforce Apps

-Selecting an app is an involved process.
+Selecting an app from AppExchange is an involved process.
 Companies do this 'buy' vs 'build' decision considering the following -

 1. Evaluate apps on AppExchange and carry out cost/benefit analysis **before** agreeing to any complex configuration or customization
 1. Evaluate risks of using third party apps